🫢🤫🤭

 ★★★★★

-“Laura makes unexpected friendships and is part of a group where her quirks are accepted and encouraged.
-The plot and characters are fully realized and fleshed out, and the ending was nicely tied up.
-Vermont cheddar and justice are served delightfully in Murder at the Summer Cheese Festival.”
+"Laura makes unexpected friendships and is part of a group where her quirks are accepted and encouraged.
+The plot and characters are fleshed out, and the ending was nicely tied up.
+Vermont cheddar and justice are served delightfully."

 — Lori Van Buren, contributor to Novels Alive, former contributor to Romancing The Book, book reviewer, direct support professional, New York Stater.